-However, this Commonwealth eventually saw the light (and needed those Federal funds), and in 2006 the present day, threetiered. statutory scheme for DUI enforcement and, most importantly, the associated tier-related increasing penalties for violations of those same statutes came into effect.
-It is that very same 2006 statute, in particular 75 Pa.C.S §3802(c) -Highest Rate of impairment - that is directly involved in this However, that is not the end of the case. historical discussion.
+However, this Commonwealth eventually saw the light (and needed those Federal funds), and it enacted on September 30, 2003 (effective February 1, 2004) the basic rubric of the present day, three-tiered, statutory scheme for DUI enforcement and, most importantly, the associated tier-related increasing penalties for violations of those same statutes came into effect.
+It is that very same 2003 statute, in particular 75 Pa.C.S §3802(c) - Highest Rate of Impairment - that is directly involved in this case.
+However, that is not the end of the historical discussion.

 As will be discussed hereinafter at significant length, the concomitant regulations originally promulgated by the DOH and PennDOT in 1984 have not kept up with the latest (and presently effective) three-tiered DUI statutes of this Commonwealth.
 This regulatory deficiency is particularly acute as it applies to the Commonwealth's burden of proof (beyond a reasonable doubt) associated with a prosecution of an alleged Highest Rate offense pursuant to 75 Pa.C.S. §3802(c).
-And as likewise fully discussed hereinafter, due to this regulatory deficiency to keep abreast of the most current form of DUI statutory enforcement, the Commonwealth can no longer rely on a per se violation in a Highest Rate case by simply producing a BAC reading from an approved breath testing device which indicates any reading above

-.15% BAC under the limited field testing and calibration scheme currently in place in our Commonwealth.
+And as likewise fully discussed hereinafter, due to this regulatory deficiency to keep abreast of the most current form of DUI statutory enforcement, the Commonwealth can no longer rely on a per se violation in a Highest Rate case by simply producing a BAC reading from an approved breath testing device which indicates any reading above .15% BAC under the limited field testing and calibration scheme currently in place in our Commonwealth.